r4victor/tenthousandmeters/content/blog/python_bts_13.md

 And this yields about 20k RPS.
 Moreover, if we start two, three, or four CPU-bound processes, the RPS stays about the same.
 The OS scheduler prioritizes the I/O thread, which is the right thing to do.

 In the server example the I/O thread waits for the socket to become ready for reading and writing, but the performance of any other I/O thread would degrade just the same.
 Consider a UI thread that waits for user input.
 It would freeze regularly if you run it alongside a CPU-bound thread.
 Clearly, this is not how normal OS threads work, and the cause is the GIL.
-It somehow interferes with the OS scheduler.
+It interferes with the OS scheduler.

 This problem is actually well-known among CPython developers.
 They refer to it as the **convoy effect.** David Beazley gave a [talk](https://www.youtube.com/watch?v=Obt-vMVdM8s) about it in 2010 and also opened a [related issue on bugs.python.org](https://bugs.python.org/issue7946).
 In 2021, 11 years laters, the issue was closed.
 However, it hasn't been fixed.
 In the rest of this post we'll try to figure out why.

-We begin with a high-level explanation of the problem.
+## The convoy effect

-The problem takes place because each time the I/O-bound thread performs an I/O operation, it releases the GIL, and when it tries to require the GIL after the operation, the CPU-bound thread already holds it.
-So the I/O-bound thread must wait for at least 5 ms before it can set `gil_drop_request` and force the CPU-bound thread to release the GIL.
-On single-core machines, the problem doesn't exist because it is the OS that decides whether to schedule the I/O-bound or the CPU-bound thread.
-And the OS does the scheduling well.
+The convoy effect takes place because each time the I/O-bound thread performs an I/O operation, it releases the GIL, and when it tries to reacquire the GIL after the operation, the GIL is likely to be already taken by the CPU-bound thread.
+So the I/O-bound thread must wait for at least 5 ms before it can set `eval_breaker` and `gil_drop_request` to force the CPU-bound thread to release the GIL.

+The OS can schedule the CPU-bound thread as soon as the I/O-bound thread releases the GIL.
+The I/O-bound thread can be scheduled only when the I/O operation completes, so it has less chances to take the GIL first.
+If the operation is really fast such as a non-blocking `send()`, the chances are actually quite good but only on a single-core machine where the OS has to decide which thread to schedule.
+Because the OS prioritizes I/O-bound threads, the fact of choice mitigates the convoy effect.

 On a multi-core machine, the OS doesn't have to decide which thread to schedule.
 It can schedule both on different cores.
-The result is that the CPU-bound thread happens to acquire the GIL first most of the time, and each I/O operation in the I/O-bound thread costs at least extra 5 ms.
+The result is that the CPU-bound thread is almost guaranteed to acquire the GIL first, and each I/O operation in the I/O-bound thread costs extra 5 ms.

-This explanation is quite dense
+Note that a thread that is forced to release the GIL waits until another thread takes it, so the I/O-bound acquires the GIL after one switch interval.
+Without this logic, the convoy effect would be even more severe.

+Now, how much is 5 ms?
+It depends on how much the I/O operations take.
+If the thread waits for seconds until the data on the socket becomes available for reading, extra 5 ms do not matter much.
+But some I/O operations are really fast.
+For example, [`send()`](https://man7.org/linux/man-pages/man2/send.2.html) blocks only when the send buffer is full and returns immediately otherwise.
+So if the I/O operations take microseconds, then milliseconds of waiting for the GIL may have a huge effect.

+In our example, the server without the CPU-bound thread handles 30k RPS, which means that a single request takes about 1/30k ≈ 30 µs.
+With the CPU-bound thread, `recv()` and `send()` add extra 5 ms = 5,000 µs to every request each, and a single request now takes 10,030 µs.
+This is about 300x more.
+Thus, the performance is 300x less.
+The numbers match.

 ## How operating systems schedule threads